Nitecore MH10 v2 Flashlight Review

 Retention and Carry

 It’s a nice clip, and sturdy.
 The clip also has two holes through which the lanyard may be attached.
-That lanyard can also attach in any of the loops on the tailcap.
+That lanyard can also attach to any of the loops on the tailcap.

 A belt attachment is included.
 This is a nice holster.